 The Commercial Code Enhancement program bridges the gap between market practices and state policies by identifying, assessing, and validating the feasibility and affordability of the next-generation commercial technologies and practices.

 The region is working together to demonstrate success for a new voluntary above code specification (NEEM 2.0) in the market prior to a HUD code change, providing manufacturers/retailers with the tools and resources they need to drive consumer demand.

-NEEA’s Next Step Homes program is working to increase the adoption of advanced energy-efficient building practices in the Northwest and accelerate code adoption for single-family homes.
+NEEA’s Residential New Construction (formerly Next Step Homes) program is working to increase the adoption of advanced energy-efficient building practices in the Northwest and accelerate code adoption for single-family homes.

 NEEA helps accelerate the innovation and adoption of energy-efficient products into the market, then actively monitors previous initiatives to measure ongoing energy savings, market share, and cost-effectiveness.
 These market transformation efforts continue to deliver savings long after the initial investment has stopped.